 . . . . .

 Hannah Munson is the co-founder of the website HowMuchIsIt.org, the ultimate cost helping resource that provides the cost on just about anything.
 Aside from working on this website, Hannah enjoys playing with her 2-year old son, scrapbooking, walking, biking, reading and enjoying time with her friends and family.Want more handy tips and tricks to help the kids in your life?
-Then be sure to like Mama OT on Facebook, and follow on Twitter and Pinterest.
-Oh, and subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email and not miss out on all the great tips published here!
+Then subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email.
+And be sure to keep up with all of Mama OT's tips and info shared on Facebook, Twitter, and Pinterest!